cs-uob/COMS10012/docs/contents.md

 ## Week 17 - Reading week

 In Week 17, there will be no new material.
 The workshops become drop-in sessions which are optional to attend, and do not count towards your attendance target.

+## Weeks 18 and 19 - Databases

+In these weeks you will be learning SQL and the MariaDB database.
+Instructions to install it on Alpine linux are provided; you can also install it on your host OS if you want to, but we will not provide technical support for this.

+The videos and activities for these weeks can be found under [exercises/databases](exercises/databases).